symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 Cache and Logs
 --------------

-Symfony is probably one of the fastest full-stack framework around.
+Symfony is probably one of the fastest full-stack frameworks around.
 But how can it be so fast if it parses and interprets tens of YAML and XML files for each request?
 This is partly due to its cache system.
 The application configuration is only parsed for the very first request and then compiled down